Virtual Walking Tour of the Feathered Pipe Ranch

 Clover.
 Yarrow.
 Indian paintbrush.
 Bearberries.
 Harebell.
 Gentian.
 Coralroot.
 Spirea.
 Forget-Me-Not.
 Prickly pear.
 Goat’s beard.
 Owl-clover.
 Bergamot.

-And after a nice rain – as much lupine as you’ve ever seen.
+And after a nice rain – as much lupine dot the ranch landscape and Peace Garden as you’ve ever seen.

 The Main Lawn